-One of my favorite dishes to eat is curry, I absolutely adore the flavors, but I don’t love the after smell!
-If you’re a curry lover like me, you also want to know how to get curry smell out of house…..fast!
+One of my favorite dishes to eat is curry, I absolutely adore the flavors, but I don’t love the lingering smells it leaves behind!
+If you’re a curry lover like me, you probably also want to know how to get curry smell out of house…..fast!

 If there’s a question that unites curry lovers everywhere, it’s this one right here — “how do you get curry smell out of house fast?”